OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

-When using `cdrecord --scanbus` to determine the device name, specify the device using the SCSI bus ID.
+When using `cdrecord -scanbus` to determine the device name, specify the device using the SCSI bus ID.

 For example: `cdrecord dev=4,1,0 imagefile.iso`

 </div>

-* For illumos/Solaris, you may use either `rmformat -l` or `cdrecord --scanbus` to locate your device.
+* For illumos/Solaris, you may use either `rmformat -l` or `cdrecord -scanbus` to locate your device.

 For example: